 - This second report provides a more in-depth look at the results of the survey.
 In discussion with Social Prosperity Wood Buffalo and its partners, two factors were selected as focal lenses for further analysis of the survey results: (1) residency and household type, and (2) sense of belonging to the local community.
 By exploring the survey results through these lenses, a deeper understanding emerges concerning two key aspects that both influence and are influenced by the wellbeing of the residents of Wood Buffalo Region.

-About 140 people attended a 'report-back' event on October 1, 2014 in Fort McMurray.
-CIW Director, Dr. Bryan Smale, presented results from the Community Wellbeing Survey and a panel of local experts analysed the results and spoke about what can be done to address issues such as child care, accessibility of health care, and work/life balance.
+About 140 people attended a 'report-back' event on October 1, 2014 in Ft.
+McMurray.
+CIW Director, Dr. Bryan Smale, presented results from the 2014 Community Wellbeing Survey and a panel of local experts analysed the results and spoke about what can be done to address issues such as child care, accessibility of health care, and work/life balance.

 In order to build a trend line of wellbeing data over time, it is hoped that a collaborative of interested organizations in the Regional Municipality of Wood Buffalo will engage the CIW to survey a random sample of households every five years.

-Look into Wood Buffalo Community Wellbeing Survey Process Report (2014).
-In the spirit of collective impact, this report documents the process for future iterations in Wood Buffalo and for other communities across Canada seeking to conduct a CIW Community Wellbeing Survey.
+- In the spirit of collective impact, this report documents the process for future iterations in Wood Buffalo and for other communities across Canada seeking to conduct a CIW Community Wellbeing Survey.